d8corp/innet/README.md

   render () {...}
 }
 ```
-So you can split a logic, and a view to the different files and reuse them.
+So you can split logic and view to different files and reuse them.
-### Plugins
+## Plugins
 You can extend new features by plugins.
 You need to provide an object of plugins to the third argument of `innet`.
 ```javascript
 import innet from 'innet'